Dissipative Landau-Zener tunneling in the crossover regime from weak to strong environment coupling: Discussion

 In summary, we experimentally characterized the LZ transition probability in a superconducting flux qubit with a wide range of sweep velocities $v$ and minimum gap sizes $\Delta$, and we showed a crossover from weak to strong coupling to flux noise.
 We found that for large gap $\Delta$, the competition between adiabaticity and environment-induced thermalization leads to non-monotonic dependence of the final ground state probability $P_g$ on sweep time, which can be reproduced by a weak-coupling model, the AME.
 However, as $\Delta$ becomes smaller, the non-monotonicity gradually disappears and $P_g$ becomes closer to the coherent LZ transition rate, which is consistent with a strong-coupling model, the PTRE.
-These findings confirm previous analytical and numerical results on the dissipative LZ dynamics in the weak- and strong-coupling limit.
-The data in the crossover regime are expected to stimulate further theoretical developments of open system dynamics.
-The LZ problem is a relevant model for dynamics in a large scale quantum annealer.
-Possible future extensions of this work include the investigation of the crossover region in multi-qubit settings and the use of environments with specifically designed noise coupling axis and noise power for improved quantum information processing.
+We also explored a spin bath model that qualitatively reproduces the full range of experimental data.
+The spin bath model explicates that the crossover depends on the relative timescale between the tunneling time of the qubit, and the time taken for the environment to reorganize itself after the qubit has tunneled.
+Our work brings insights into the role of low-frequency noises in quantum tunneling, which is relevant to quantum annealing and more broadly tunneling phenomena in quantum chemistry and biology.
+Future extensions of this work include direct measurement of the environment reorganization energy and timescale in different control protocols and the investigation of the crossover region in multi-qubit settings.